SAP-archive/teched2020-DAT263/README.md

 ## Overview

 This session introduces attendees to use the **SAP Data Intelligence Modeler** to create data pipelines.
 We try to touch as many aspects as possible within an interactive 2h workshop.
 We will follow a use case that is based on a customer request in the area of IoT and quality management.
 The background story is quite simple.
+There are two workstreams to choose from

+* 2h workshop
+* 3h workshop with 2 more exercises (File concatenation and Jupyter Notebook analysis)

 ### Setup
  The customer gets on a daily basis the configuration of several devices that means the nominal value the device should produce.
 During the day additional files are received that contain the actual values of each device.
 All files are stored in an object store in a separate folder.

 ### Process
 1. Append all configuration files and all performance files into corresponding single files and store them to another object store location.
+(3h Workshop only)

 2. Merge the 2 resulting files into a HANA table by using projections, aggregation and joining.

 3. Do a simple data validation and create for the failed data a quality management service ticket.

-4. In order to improve the quality check a data scientist should be able to do an analysis of the IoT data to eventually developer an early alert schema.
+4. In order to improve the quality check a data scientist should be able to do an analysis of the IoT data to eventually developer an early alert schema (3h Workshop only).

 5. The central device configuration and performance table should be exposed via a webservice to retrieve the device status from outside.